Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: Simulation Study

-Next, we consider a natural composition of SBM and the Ising model called Stochastic Ising Block Model (SIBM); see, e.g., \cite{bert16,ye2020exact} for more details.
+Next, we consider a natural composition of SBM and the Ising model called Stochastic Ising Block Model (SIBM) \cite{bert16,ye2020exact} for more details.
 In SIBM, we take SBM similar to \eqref{eq:sbm_specification}, where $p$ vertices are divided into clusters and subgroups and the edges are connected independently with probability $\{\xi_i\}_{i=1}^4$.
 Then, we use the graph $\mc{G}$ generated by the SBM as the underlying graph of the Ising model and draw $n$ i.i.d. samples from it.
-The objective is to exactly recover the fair clusters in SIBM from the samples generated by the Ising model, without observing the graph $\mc{G}$.
+The objective is to exactly recover the fair clusters in SIBM from the samples generated by the Ising model, without having access to the graph $\mc{G}$.

-Tables~\ref{tab:isi:1} reports the averaged clustering errors, the proportion of correctly estimated edges, and balance for SIBM with $p=100$.
-The standard GM-\ref{ref:t:hbn}\ref{eqn:3sta} method has the largest clustering error and balance due to its ignorance of the network structure in the precision matrices.
-GM-\ref{ref:t:hbn}\ref{eqn:3staf} improves the clustering performance of the GM-\ref{ref:t:hbn}\ref{eqn:3sta} by using the method of \citep{ravikumar2010high} in the precision matrix estimation and the robust community detection approach~\citep{cai2015robust} for computing partition matrix $\hat{\m{Q}}$.
-GM-\ref{ref:t:hbn}\ref{eqn:2staf} is able to achieve the best balance and clustering performance due to the procedure of simultaneous fair clustering and heterogeneous GM estimation.
+Table~\ref{tab:isi:1} reports the averaged clustering errors and the proportion of correctly estimated edges for SIBM with $p=100$.
+The standard GM-\ref{ref:t:hbn}\ref{eqn:3sta} method has the largest clustering error due to its ignorance of the network structure in the precision matrices.
+GM-\ref{ref:t:hbn}\ref{eqn:3staf} improves the clustering performance of the GM-\ref{ref:t:hbn}\ref{eqn:3sta} by using the method of \cite{ravikumar2010high} in the precision matrix estimation and the robust community detection approach~\cite{cai2015robust} for computing partition matrix $\hat{\m{Q}}$.
+GM-\ref{ref:t:hbn}\ref{eqn:2staf} is able to achieve the best clustering performance due to the procedure of joint fair clustering and heterogeneous GMs estimation.